oracle-livelabs/analytics-ai/picaso-genai-oda/oda/oda.md

    **NOTE:** If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.

-## Task 2: Provision Oracle Digital Assistant
+## Task 2: Oracle Digital Assistant (PICASO) setup

-This task will help you to create Oracle Digital Assistant under your chosen compartment.
+This task will help you to check Oracle Digital Assistant (PICASO) under your chosen compartment.

-**NOTE:** If you have already created Oracle Digital Assistant (PICASO) as part of Lab 2 Please skip to Task 3
+**NOTE:** If you have already created Oracle Digital Assistant (PICASO) as part of Lab 1, Please skip to Task 3

 1. Locate Digital Assistant under AI Services